Jens Stoltenberg: Early life

-Stoltenberg was born 16 March 1959 in Oslo, into the Stoltenberg Norwegian family, the family name derived from Stoltenberg in Schleswig-Holstein where a German ancestor once lived.
-His father, Thorvald Stoltenberg (1931–2018), was a prominent Labour party politician and diplomat who served as an ambassador, as defence minister and as foreign minister.
-His mother, Karin Stoltenberg (née Heiberg; 1931–2012), was a geneticist who served as state secretary in multiple governments during the 1980s.
+Stoltenberg was born 16 March 1959 in Oslo, into the Norwegian Stoltenberg family, the family name derived from Stoltenberg in Schleswig-Holstein where a German ancestor once lived.
+Jens's father, Thorvald Stoltenberg (1931–2018), was a Labour party politician and diplomat who was an ambassador, defence minister and foreign minister.
+His mother, Karin Stoltenberg (née Heiberg; 1931–2012), was a geneticist who was the state secretary in multiple governments during the 1980s.
 Marianne Heiberg, married to former foreign minister Johan Jørgen Holst, was his maternal aunt.
 Jens lived in SFR Yugoslavia from 1961 to 1964 while his father worked at the Norwegian embassy.

 Stoltenberg attended primary school at Oslo Waldorf School, and upper secondary school at Oslo Cathedral School.
 He served his mandatory military service with the Army's Infantry Training Centre at Evjemoen in Aust-Agder.
 After leaving the army, Stoltenberg enrolled at the University of Oslo, graduating in 1987 with the cand.oecon. degree in economics.
 The title of his thesis was Makroøkonomisk planlegging under usikkerhet.
 En empirisk analyse ("Macroeconomic planning under uncertainty.
 An empirical analysis").

 Stoltenberg's first steps into politics came in his early teens, when he was influenced by his sister Camilla, who at the time was a member of the then Marxist–Leninist group Red Youth.
 Opposition to the Vietnam War was his triggering motivation.
 Following heavy bombing raids against the North Vietnamese port city of Hai Phong at the end of the Vietnam War, he participated in protest rallies targeting the United States Embassy in Oslo.
 On at least one occasion embassy windows were broken by stone-throwing protesters.
 Several of Stoltenberg's friends were arrested by the police after these events.

 Journalistic career (1979–1990)

 From 1979 to 1981, Stoltenberg was a journalist for Arbeiderbladet.
 From 1985 to 1989, he was the leader of the Workers' Youth League.
-From 1989 to 1990, he worked as an Executive Officer for Statistics Norway, Norway's central institution for producing official statistics.
+From 1989 to 1990, he worked as an executive officer for Statistics Norway, Norway's central institution for producing official statistics.
 He also worked part-time as an hourly paid instructor at the University of Oslo during this period.
 Between 1990 and 1992, he was leader of the Oslo chapter of the Labour Party.

 Up to 1990, he had regular contacts with a Soviet diplomat.
-He ended this relationship after being informed by the Norwegian Police Security Service his contact was a KGB agent, warning him of further contact.
-Stoltenberg's code name within the KGB was "Steklov".
+He ended this relationship after being informed by the Norwegian Police Security Service that his contact was a KGB agent, warning him against further contact.
+The code name given to Stoltenberg by the KGB was "Steklov".

-Political career in Norway
+First career in Norwegian politics (1990–2013)

 Ministry for Environment and Minister for Trade and Energy (1990–1996)

-Stoltenberg served as State Secretary in the Ministry of the Environment from 1990 to 1991.
+Stoltenberg was State Secretary in the Ministry of the Environment from 1990 to 1991.
 He was first elected to Parliament in 1993 for the Oslo constituency, and is a member of the Labour Party.
-He served as Minister of Industry from 1993 to 1996, until Brundtland resigned.
+He was the Minister of Industry from 1993 to 1996, until Brundtland resigned.